-Hot Coffee Guesthouse & Resort offers many tours including bamboo rafting, Emerald lake tour, Hill Tribe Tour and Elephant Camp.
+Around the Hot Coffee Guesthouse & Resort are many possibilities for activities and tours including bamboo rafting, Emerald lake tour, Hill Tribe Tour and Elephant Camp.

-Bamboo rafting takes place on the river “Mae Cheam” through rugged territory.
-It is a beautiful one hour ride.
-It is a gentle ride and therefore suitable for all ages.
-Rain Tree Bamboo Rafting last 1 hour and it cost 500 per raft that can fit up to 4 person.
+Bamboo rafting takes place on the river “Mae Chaem” just next to Hot Coffee through rugged territory.
+It is a beautiful gentle one hour ride and therefore suitable for all ages.
+Please contact our staff at the Hot Coffee for more details.

 Emerald lake is a beautiful idyllic quiet lake surrounded by nature.
 Emerald lake is a place that you want to come to relax.

-Hot Coffee offer tour to Mae Wang Elephant Camp which is situated in the beautiful Maetaman Valley some 50 kilometres north of Chiang Mai.
+Hot Coffee can help to arrange a tour to Mae Wang Elephant Camp which is situated in the beautiful Maetaman Valley some 50 kilometers north of Chiang Mai.
 Mae Wang Elephant Camp is home to over 40 elephants.
 At Mae Wang Elephant Camp you watch the elephants in a natural setting wallow and frolic in the brown water of the Maetaeng river.

 Wat Phrathat Doi Suthep is a Buddhist temple above the city of Chiang Mai.
 The temple is often referred to as "Doi Suthep" although this is actually the name of the mountain it is located on.
 The temple is located 15 km from the city of Chiang Mai and is a sacred site to many Thai people.
 From the temple impressive views of Chiang Mai can be seen and it remains a popular destination of foreign visitors.